NZ Dairy Fast Facts

 Why Learn Dairy Farming in New Zealand?

-New Zealand has just under 5 million dairy cows.
+New Zealand has approx over 6.5 million dairy cows.
 Our programme is ideal for young dairy farmers as they have the opportunity to learn New Zealand dairy farm techniques and ultimately return home to their parent's farms with this valuable skill and knowledge, or go on to a successful career in the NZ Dairy industry.